-Foreplay is a best-in-class ad research and swipe-file tool — save, search, and track competitor ads across Meta, Instagram, TikTok, and LinkedIn, then brief your team.
-Aims includes competitor ad and email research too, but goes further: it actually generates the product photos, videos, and static ads.
+Foreplay is a strong tool for saving, searching, and tracking competitor ads, then briefing your team.
+Aims has ad and email research too, and it goes further: it makes the photos, videos, and static ads.

 Free to start · No credit card required · Updated June 2026

-You want to go from inspiration to finished creative in one place — searching competitor ads and emails, then generating product photos, video, and static ads.
+You want to go from inspiration to finished creative in one place, searching ads and emails, then making photos, video, and static ads.

-You have a creative team (or outside editors) already producing assets and want the deepest paid-social research, 24/7 brand tracking, and briefing workflow.
+You already have a team making ads and want the deepest paid-social research, 24/7 brand tracking, and briefing.

 How the two compare on the capabilities that matter for ecommerce creative.